Wu Xiuquan: Early life and education

-Wu was born in March 1908 in Wuchang, Hubei, toward the end of the Qing dynasty, with his ancestral home in Yangxin County.
+Wu was born on 6 March 1908 in Wuchang, Hubei, toward the end of the Qing dynasty, with his ancestral home in Yangxin County.
 While studying at Wuhan Middle School, he was active in the student movement and became a member of the Socialist Youth League of China under the influence of Chen Tanqiu and Dong Biwu.

 In October 1925, he was sent to the Soviet Union to study international politics at Moscow Sun Yat-sen University.
-After the 1927 Shanghai massacre, the Communist Party of China established its own military force, and Wu transferred to Moscow Infantry School to receive military training.
+After the 1927 Shanghai massacre, the Chinese Communist Party established its own military force, and Wu transferred to Moscow Infantry School to receive military training.
 He worked in the Russian Far East after 1929.

 Wartime career

 Wu returned to China in May 1931, when the Communist movement was at its nadir.
 He enlisted in the Red Army and participated in the Long March.
 At the crucial Zunyi Conference in 1935, Wu served as the interpreter for the Comintern advisor Otto Braun (Li De), but opposed Braun and supported Mao Zedong's strategy, unlike other returnees from the Soviet Union who supported Comintern's orthodox line.

 During the Second Sino-Japanese War, Wu was appointed head of the Eighth Route Army's Lanzhou office, which he developed into a hub for receiving and transporting military aid from the Soviet Union for China's war effort.
 After the surrender of Japan at the end the war, Wu was appointed Chief of Staff of the People's Liberation Army (PLA) in the formerly Japanese-occupied Northeast China.
 He became Chairman of the Shenyang Military Control Commission after the PLA seized the city in November 1948, and a member of the Northeast People's Government when it was founded in August 1949.